mateoolarte/miconomy/README.md

-# Miconomy Web
+# Miconomy

 Here you can find the web app.
-Built with NextJS & GraphQL
+Built with NextJS, GraphQL & Prisma ORM

 ## Features

+- Prisma: Next generation of ORM to work with DB
+- Postgres: Database provider
+- Nexus: Code-first library to generate schema for GraphQL servers
 - Apollo client: A GraphQL client library
 - NextJS: React framework with SSR
 - Styled components: CSS in JS library to manage styles